SuadeLabs/fire/documentation/properties/type.md

 ### non_product
 This is an overarching term used to define any non-product accounts that may exist on the balance sheet, ledger or other income/P&L accounts.

+### amortisation
+An account which holds the **amortisation amount** of intangible assets measured at cost model.
+IAS 38.74 defines cost model measurement of intangible assets as follow:
+> After initial recognition intangible assets should be carried at cost less accumulated **amortisation** and impairment losses

 ### deferred
 A **deferred** account is an account in which the recognition of certain revenue or expenses on the income statement is delayed for a certain period of time.
 For example, a deferred tax asset, which is reported in F1.01 of FINREP,  is defined by IAS 12.5 as follows: